Illinois defense reigns supreme in blowout win over Virginia

 - DeVito completed his longest pass so far in an Illini uniform to receiver Pat Bryant on a 42-yard long ball in the second quarter.
 The following play led to an Illini touchdown, which made the score 21-3.

-- Caleb Griffin’s kicking struggles continue as he missed a pair of field goal.
+- Caleb Griffin’s kicking struggles continue as he missed a pair of field goals.
 He’s 4-for-8 now on this season.

 YOU GOTTA SEE THIS